buglass/PatientSummaryRecord/README.md

 - There is no attempt to validate the DTO when retrieving it from the repository.

-- There is no range checking on the patient ID within the controller GET method.

-- There is no API documentation.

 - The .NET version is deprecated.